ashrafghiye/ashrafghiye.github.io/index.md

 I am currently a master student in applied mathematics and data science at l'Ecole Polytechnique.
 I also hold a master in image processing and data science from Telecom Paris.

-I am interested in a PhD position in machine learning and statistical learning theory.
-My main interests are unsupervised learning, graph theory, optimal transport, signal/image processing, computer vision and neuroscience.
+I am interested in a PhD position in machine learning.
+My main interests are unsupervised learning, graph theory and network science, optimal transport, signal/image processing and computer vision.

 My current research internship is to use advanced deep learning models (GANs) to generate synthetic time series.